chatwoot/macbook-setup-guide/README.md

   ls     = log --oneline --decorate --graph --stat lt     = log --graph --decorate --pretty=format:'%C(yellow)%h%Creset%C(auto)%d%Creset %s %Cgreen(%cr) %C(bold blue)%an%Creset'
 ```
+With the above aliases, I can run `git a` instead of `git add`, for example.
+The less I have to type, the happier I am.

 Configure your name and email to help Git to set the author of the commits you will add onwards.